Mountain View High School (Mountain View, California)

 Mountain View High School (MVHS) is located at 3535 Truman Avenue, Mountain View, California, 94040.
-It is one of two Mountain View-Los Altos Union High School District public high schools - the other being Los Altos High School.
-The two main feeder schools are Graham Middle School and Blach Intermediate School.
+It is one of two Mountain View-Los Altos Union High School District public high schools - the other being Los Altos High School, located adjacently to the south.
+The three main feeder schools are Graham Middle School, Crittenden Middle School, and Blach Intermediate School.

 Statistics

 Awards and ranking

 The school earned the distinction of California Distinguished High School in 1988, 1994, and 2003.
 In 2000, 2007, 2013, and 2019, MVHS received a full 6-year accreditation from the Western Association of Schools and Colleges (WASC).
 The school sent 95% of its graduating class of 2019 to post-secondary schools.
 In addition, the California Department of Education recognized Mountain View High School as a California Gold Ribbon School, citing its "Equal Opportunities Schools" program that identifies and supports first generation students taking rigorous academic courses.
 Newsweek ranked Mountain View High School as the 293rd best public open enrollment high school in the nation in 2005 and the 280th best school in 2015.